Best Vinyl Cutting Machines For T-shirts: Reviews in 2019

 This is what I thought to myself when getting one for review purposes or just to learn the ropes of this art.
 I like to nitpick a lot.
 I am someone who’s not that easy to please.

 Unless I do my own design, cutting the vinyl is not an option!
 And what better way to design than with the cutting machine itself?
+For the most of its outcome, why not considering buying a sewing machine for quilting?

 Go for the machines that give you their own software to play with.
 There are brands that have pre-made designs in place for users to pick and choose.
 You can pick one, modify, and cut your material according to the finished product.